-The ADN Program prepares graduates for entry-level RN practice in hospitals, clinics, and other health care settings.
-Registered Nurses (RNs) practices the art and science of nursing by utilizing the nursing process and functions interdependently with other members of the health care team.
-Nursing is a dynamic profession that contributes significantly to the health and wellbeing of individuals and communities.
+Nightingale College offers four programs: the Associate Degree Nursing (ADN) Program, the Bachelor of Science in Nursing (BSN) Nursing, the MSN Ed Program and the RN-to-BSN Program.
+The ADN and BSN programs prepare graduates for entry-level practice in hospitals, clinics, and other health care settings.
+Registered nurses (RNs)* practice the art and science of nursing by utilizing the nursing process and functions interdependently with other members of the health care team.
+Nursing is a dynamic profession that contributes significantly to the health and well-being of individuals and communities.

-Students engage in didactic and capstone experiences in community nursing, leadership, policy, ethics, critical care, gerontology, health promotion, disease prevention, informatics, and other key nursing concepts.
+Learners engage in didactic and capstone experiences in community nursing, leadership, policy, ethics, critical care, gerontology, health promotion, disease prevention, informatics, and other key nursing concepts.
 The curriculum is specifically constructed to promote career mobility in nursing.
-Upon satisfactory completion of the prescribed RN-to-BSN Bridge Program curriculum, the student will earn an Bachelor of Science in Nursing (BSN) degree.
+Upon satisfactory completion of the prescribed RN-to-BSN Program curriculum, the learner will earn an Bachelor of Science in Nursing (BSN) degree.